-The constant evolution of Puerto Rican cuisine is on display at restaurants around San Juan, where the fusion of cultures with the island’s comida criolla (Creole food) has been elevated by talented chefs.
+The constant evolution of Puerto Rican cuisine is on display at restaurants around San Juan.

 In this cosmopolitan city, you can find dishes that preserve the traditions of Puerto Rican and Caribbean cuisine, or taste creations from Asia, Latin America, the Middle East, and beyond.
+Puerto Rico is home to dozens of talented chefs who are always finding new ways to elevate and evolve the Island's comida criolla (Creole food).
 From street food to fine dining, there’s something in San Juan to satisfy every craving and budget.

 Merging Contemporary French, Caribbean, and Spanish cuisine with eclectic techniques, Marmalade is one of the most exciting culinary destinations in Puerto Rico.
 Chef Peter Schintler breaks kitchen trends with a new vision of what a restaurant can be, working with Puerto Rican farmers to take advantage of local produce in a sustainable way.
 Put yourself in the chef’s capable hands with a tasting menu, or build your own feast from the a la carte menu, with wine pairings from Marmalade’s well-stocked cellar.

 The food at this upscale restaurant isn’t just farm-to-table — it’s ocean-to-table.
 Executive Chef Juan José Cuevas’ menu is full of sophisticated dishes, from crispy grain salad to braised veal cheeks over an apio polenta, passionfruit curd, coconut ganache, and pineapple-cilantro sorbet.
 If the food weren’t reason enough to visit 1919, the beachfront location inside the historic Condado Vanderbilt Hotel is enchanting.